New Hampshire Route 119

 New Hampshire Route 119 (NH 119) is a state highway in the U.S. state of New Hampshire.
-The highway begins in Hinsdale at the Connecticut River, across which the highway continues into Brattleboro, Vermont, as Vermont Route 119 (VT 119) for 0.080 mi to its terminus at U.S. Route 5 (US 5) and VT 142.
-NH 119 heads east 39.908 mi to the Massachusetts state line in New Ipswich, where the highway continues as Massachusetts Route 119.
+The highway begins in Hinsdale at the Connecticut River, across which the highway continues into Brattleboro, Vermont, as Vermont Route 119 (VT 119) for 0.080 mi to its terminus at VT 142.
+NH 119 heads east 39.908 mi to the Massachusetts state line at the Rindge/New Ipswich town corner, where the highway continues as Massachusetts Route 119.
 The state highway is the main east–west highway of southern Cheshire County, where it connects the towns of Hinsdale, Winchester, Richmond, Fitzwilliam, and Rindge.